eagle840/katacoda-labs/terraforminter/step1.md

 `ls`{{execute}}

-a main file, containing the provisoners and a providers file have been provided.
+a main file, containing the provisoners and a providers file have been provided, with a var file that will set a port varible for the docker container to 8080

 `terraform init`{{execute}}